-Potential possibilities of the male in transfer the genetic information is much higher than possibilities of a female.
+The potential possibilities for the male to transfer his genetic information is much higher than the possibilities of a female.
 After all each male basically can become the father of all posterity in a population.
 Therefore in several conditions rare variants of males unlike rare variants of females can play an essential role in change of an average genotype, and accordingly the population quality.